piplongrun/TrailerAddict.bundle/README.md

 How do I install Trailer Addict?
 --------------------------------
+You can install Trailer Addict:
+ - From within the Unsupported App Store, or:
-See the support article "[How do I manually install a channel?](https://support.plex.tv/hc/en-us/articles/201187656-How-do-I-manually-install-a-channel-)" over at the Plex support website.
+ - Manually: See the support article "[How do I manually install a channel?](https://support.plex.tv/hc/en-us/articles/201187656-How-do-I-manually-install-a-channel-)" over at the Plex support website.

 Don't forget to activate the agent in Settings > Server > Agents after installing.

-I will add the agent to the Unsupported AppStore if it turns out to be stable enough.

 Where do I download Trailer Addict?
 -----------------------------------
-You can download the latest copy of the agent from Github: [releases](https://github.com/piplongrun/TrailerAddict.bundle/releases)
+If you want to install the agent manually or if you are interested in the source code, you can download the latest copy of the agent from Github: [releases](https://github.com/piplongrun/TrailerAddict.bundle/releases)

 Limitations and Known Issues
 ----------------------------